finalnewboutnsi-04-1

 Tackling taxes and retirement planning might not be the most thrilling part of freelancing, but it’s undeniably crucial.
 Let’s break down some strategies to handle these with as little stress as possible.

-A smart move is to set aside a portion of each payment you receive for tax obligations.
+A smart move is to set aside a portion of each payment you receive for estimated taxes.
 A common recommendation is to save around 25-30% of your income in a separate savings account designated for taxes.
-This way, you won't be caught off guard when tax time rolls around.
+This way, you won’t be caught off guard when tax time rolls around.

-Without an employer-sponsored retirement plan, it's up to you to secure your financial future.
+Without an employer-sponsored retirement plan, it’s up to you to secure your financial future by considering various retirement accounts.
 Opening an Individual Retirement Account (IRA) or a Solo 401(k) can be excellent options.
 These accounts not only help you save for retirement but also offer tax advantages that can reduce your taxable income now or in the future, depending on the type of account you choose.

 Consider professional advice